 As usual, we need multiple versions to cover IE and other browsers.
 IE uses the following code:

 This code won’t work on standards-compliant browsers (two words in the attribute are a no-no).
 Instead, use:

 or, if you’re only using an file:

 <link rel="icon" href="/favicon.ico" type="image/x-icon" />

 If your favicon has a custom name, it helps to include the full path to your domain:

 There are other methods for creating favicons ranging from web based wizards to professional icon development tools like IconBuilder.
 You may also decide it necessary to create a favicon package which bundles the standard 16×16 icon with 8, 16 and 32 bit versions of itself and/or 8, 16 and 32 bit 32x32pixel versions.
 The advantage of making these packages with the larger sized icons is that your favicon will render with more detail if your users decide to drag it to their desktop to use as a shortcut.
 Of course, this increases the file size to upwards of 9.9kb a package which will add a few more seconds of download time for dial-up users and negligible fractions of a second for broadband users.

 That’s it!
 Happy fun-time favicons for everyone!

 Hey!
-This wasn't written by a troop of baboons!
+This wasn't written by a leash of foxes!
 It was written by Marty Ferinni, who does awesome work at Loud Dog, a digital branding firm in San Francisco that helps businesses express themselves authentically via identities, websites, and marketing collateral.